 With unforgettable characters, sizzling romance, and page-turning suspense, this richly inventive new fantasy series by #1 New York Times bestselling author Sarah J. Maas delves into the heartache of loss, the price of freedom-and the power of love.

 If I finish this tome in April I will be happy.
+I am hesitant to add it to my April TBR.
 I’ve had a love/hate relationship with fantasy for the last month.
 I have started reading this and I like it so far.
 I hope Sarah J Maas will help me jump back into the fantasy genre.

 Enter the Grishaverse with Book Two of the Shadow and Bone Trilogy by the #1 New York Times-bestselling author of Six of Crows and Crooked Kingdom.